umbraco/UmbracoDocs.Preview/README.md

 $ npm start # proxy server now running on http://localhost:5001
 ```

-And you're ready to view the docs by default at http://localhost:5000 or via the proxy (auto reloads changes) a http://localhost:5001
+And you're ready to view the docs by default at http://localhost:5001.

+When you update a markdown document your browser will automatically reload.

 This could be useful for testing contributions to UmbracoDocs or just to facilitate reading the docs without an internet
 connection.